-Twin Model, Mathilde Tantot Flashes Fishnets In Triple Instagram Update
+Twin Model Mathilde Tantot Flashes Fishnets In Triple Instagram Update

 “I’m lost in something else”

 Mathilde has 2.6 million Instagram followers.
-Her twin sister, Pauline proves slightly less popular with a following at the 1.7 million mark.
+Her twin sister, Pauline, proves slightly less popular — having a following numbering about 1.7 million.

 Today’s update comes four days after The Inquisitr reported Mathilde taking to Instagram in nothing but a thong.
-This girl’s peachy behind proved a hit with 192,000 likes.
+This girl’s peachy behind proved a hit, attracting 192,000 likes.
 Something else is out-ranking the post, though.
 A picture from last month showcased the same rear-centric approach, but Mathilde’s twin appeared to be joining her.
 The snap received over 250,000 likes.

-A double act is nothing new in the world of Instagram models.
+A tag-team is nothing new in the world of Instagram models.
 Lele Pons has done it with Hannah Stocking.
-Likewise, Gigi Hadid and Kendall Jenner.
-While Jenner, in particular, is known for taking to Instagram in next to nothing, she isn’t the only one at it.
+Likewise with Gigi Hadid and Kendall Jenner.
+While Jenner, in particular, is known for taking to Instagram in next to nothing, she isn’t the only one to do so.

 Mathilde’s Instagram shows her going topless on multiple occasions.
-Whether it’s taking an ocean dip or simply snapping herself in bathrooms, this French sensation knows how to tease her fans.
+Whether she’s taking an ocean dip or simply snapping pics of herself in bathrooms, this French sensation knows how to tease her fans.
 She also appears to be an excellent spokesperson for the swimwear range she co-owns with sister, Pauline.

 Despite her European location, Tantot appears to keep up with Hollywood.
 Her Instagram account follows Kim Kardashian, Ariana Grande, Selena Gomez, and Bella Hadid.
-Tantot herself is followed by fellow models, Tammy Hebrow and Eriana Blanco.
+Tantot herself is followed by fellow models Tammy Hebrow and Eriana Blanco.